Our Concept of a Structural Equation Model

 • SemRidge: ridge regularization

-The optimizer part aka SemOptimizer
+The optimizer aka SemOptimizer

 What to do next